zcorleissen/documentation/source/redis_faq.rst

 Will you help migrate my data to an ObjectRocket for Redis instance?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will offer migration assistance to customers using the 20GB and larger plans.
-You can find instructions on how to migrate your data here.
+We currently offer migration assistance to customers moving to a 2GB or larger instance, and will have instructions to self migrate soon.

 What software is being used?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^